 Did you notice every letter and thus gain a full comprehension of the sentence?

-Many words in the English language are only distinguished from another word by one letter, such as the words fat and cat, or even more difficult, sat and sit.
-Failure to fully recognize and process every single letter in a word may result in incorrect of slow recognition of the word.
+Many words in the English language are only distinguished from another word by one letter.
+For example, the words fat and cat, or even more difficult, sat and sit.
+Failure to fully recognize and process every single letter in a word may result in incorrect or slow recognition of the word.

 What the Brain Literally Must Do in Order to Read